 Hi5 seems to be less popular than Friendster, both have been eclipsed by MySpace now.
 I suppose I should tell my sister to join MySpace rather than waste time on Hi5 or Friendster.
 I guess if you have your friends already invited on one it is a pain to invite them to join another, this is called a switching cost.
 The only site I actively recruited people to join was LinkedIn.

 I’ve written how there are people in my LinkedIn network I wouldn’t care to aid any further, having gone out of my way enough for them only to treated abysmally.
-My Hi5 network is minimal but the same pain and nausea surfaced when I poked around just now.
-My profile wasn’t even complete, but I think they have added a lot of new features.
+My Hi5 network is minimal, my profile wasn’t even complete, but I think they have added a lot of new features.
 You can now customize the look of your Hi5 profile with HTML, this has lead to some hideous web design over at MySpace and a whole cottage industry of tools and plugins.

 Also at Hi5, you can have your own URL just like at MySpace and LinkedIn.
 I haven’t been to Friendster in a long time I guess for the sake of this posting I should check that site out right now.
 The person who insisted I join Friendster, as they were on some sort of mission to beat their cousin in number of friends, Glichelle hasn’t deemed it necessary to keep in touch once she left Japan even after we were both living Vancouver again.
 Her Friendster page crashed my Opera browser too.
 What is it with people who guilt you into doing something only to completely abandon you a short time later?
 Charese found me on MySpace, it is nice for someone to actually want to be associated with me for a change.